 Coverage begins with ‘Football Night in America’ at 7 p.m.

-Calling Bears-Cowboys are seven-time Emmy Award-winner Al Michaels (play-by-play), in his record 31st season as the voice of the NFL's premier primetime package; 16-time Emmy Award-winner Cris Collinsworth; and two-time Emmy Award-winning sideline reporter Michele Tafoya.
+Calling Colts-Chiefs is Al Michaels (play-by-play), in his record 34th season as the voice of the NFL’s premier primetime package; 16-time Emmy Award-winner Cris Collinsworth; and three-time Emmy Award-winning sideline reporter Michele Tafoya.
 Three-time Super Bowl referee and “SNF” rules analyst Terry McAulay joins Michaels and Collinsworth in the booth.

 Led by a high-powered offense, the unbeaten Chiefs are tied for first in the NFL in points per game (33.8) and rank second in the NFL in yards per game (474.8).
 Mahomes, last year’s NFL MVP, leads the NFL with 1,510 passing yards and is tied for first with 10 touchdowns.
 The team’s offense is also led by TE Travis Kelce and WR Sammy Watkins, who are ranked second and third in receiving yards in the AFC, respectively, with 369 and 365 yards.